 Riders are sealed into the aerodynamic wedges with tape.
 Faring's cover the rider and all but one or two inches of bike tire.
 Usually there is only one small opening for a breathing tube and a cigar sized opening for the camera lens.

 The high altitude and arrow- straight section of payment has drawn athletes to Lander County since 2000.

 At the 2016 event, Todd Reichert-riding for a team from Toronto, Canada called Aerovelo-pedaled to a blazing new speed record of 89.59 mph.
 Sarah Piercy - Women's Arm Powered (Multitrack): 24.85 mph; Florian Kowalik - Men's Junior (Age 15 to 17 years): 62.69 mph , 63.86 mph & 65.93 mph; Gareth Hanks - Men's Multitrack: 73.95 mph.

 Spectators are welcome to this free event each morning for qualifying runs.
 The commuter bus leaves the Battle Mountain Civic Center each day 4:45 pm and returns around 7:30 pm.

 Bleachers are located at the timing traps for maximum speed thrills, or those curious about the riders and vehicles can wait in the "catch" area to see the racers assisted from their speed bikes.

-As part of the weeklong event there is a Show & shine day at the Battle Mountain Civic Center on Tuesday.
+As part of the weeklong event there is a Show & Shine Event at the Battle Mountain Civic Center on Tuesday of that week..
 Students ,teachers, and members of the public are invited to this meet and greet with some of the participants and their bikes.
 Additionally, drag races are held on Friday at noon by the High School parking lot.
 We invite members of the public to test their metal on their own bicycle against some of the world's fastest humans.